theodore-s-beers/crisco/README.md

 11. As is noted above, POST requests are gated with HTTP Basic Auth.
-The expected credentials should be set in a `BASIC_AUTH` environment variable in the format `foo:bar`.
+The expected credentials should be set in a `BASIC_AUTH` environment variable in the format `user:pass`.
 This can be done in various ways...

 12. If everything is working, and you're using Cloudflare, you can enable DNS proxying for this subdomain.